choderalab/ambermini/README.md

 While this package is derived from the AmberTools source code (see http://ambermd.org), it is *NOT* supported or maintained by the Amber community.

-If you need support or plan to use the tools here directly, you are recommended to use the official release of AmberTools.
+If you need support or plan to use these tools directly, you are recommended to use the official release of AmberTools.